counc009/cs474-project/project_notes.md

   properly to split the list and get the support correct, but thinking through it it carefully and using the debug techniques I did earlier, this worked well, and the program is automatically verified.

+Tuesday, April 4, 2023
+* I now combine the two previous programs and a small new program to write merge-sort.
+It takes quite a while to verify, specifically BB 17 (which is the case that involves the recursive call and then the merge operation and return) takes 37 minutes and fails to verify.
+  - I'm going to attempt to verify just that basic block with a weaker condition, specifically we'll have it ignore support and only ask it to show that the resulting list is sorted.
+Then, I'll add back that the list should have the same keys as the original list.
+    + The first attempt (just that ret is sorted) is verified pretty much instantly
+    + Adding the property about the keys makes verification take a little longer, but it pretty quickly verifies it as well, meaning that the issue is definitely related to supports.
+    + I next try it with a RelaxedPost rather than SupportlessPost to see what happens this way, and it agains reports validity, which means that the issue must be some part of the support that is not accounted for.
+    + Based on the other lemmas present, I decided to add two extra lemmas to the file, one saying that for a Sorted list, the Support of it as a List and as Sorted is the same, and one saying that for a List, the support of the Keys and the List are the same.
+It appears to me that this second one was essential as it is able to verify quickly when that is included but not verify (at least quickly) when it is not.
+  - With the added lemma, the program fully verifies:

+    BB  1. is valid ( 1.115 s)
+    + Merge function, x is nil case

+    BB  2. is valid ( 1.118 s)
+    + Merge function, y is nil case

+    BB  3. is valid ( 1.632 s)
+    + Merge function, key x <= key y case before recursive call

+    BB  4. is valid (13.863 s)
+    + Merge function, key x <= key y full case

+    BB  5. is valid ( 1.780 s)
+    + Merge function, key y <= key x case before recursive call

+    BB  6. is valid (15.208 s)
+    + Merge function, key y <= key x full case

+    BB  7. is valid ( 1.503 s)
+    + Split function, x is nil case

+    BB  8. is valid ( 2.457 s)
+    + Split function, next x is nil case

+    BB  9. is valid ( 5.073 s)
+    + Split function, x at least 2 elements case before the recursive call

+    BB 10. is valid (29.380 s)
+    + Split function, x at least 2 elements, full case

+    BB 11. is valid ( 0.879 s)
+    + Sort function, x is nill case

+    BB 12. is valid ( 1.270 s)
+    + Sort function, x has one element case

+    BB 13. is valid ( 0.464 s)
+    + Sort function, x at least 2 elements, up until split call

+    BB 14. is valid ( 0.521 s)
+    + Sort function, x at least 2 elements, up until first recursive call

+    BB 15. is valid ( 9.623 s)
+    + Sort function, x at least 2 elements, up until second recursive call

+    BB 16. is valid (19.401 s)
+    + Sort function, x at least 2 elements, up until merge call

+    BB 17. is valid (38.756 s)
+    + Sort function, x at least 2 elements, full case